jtmullen/asc-fsgp-2024-results/fsgp/results.md

 {% tab class MOV Class%}

 Vehicles competing in the [Multi Occupant Vehicle Class](https://www.americansolarchallenge.org/the-competition/vehicle-classes/) at FSGP are scored based on a formula that includes: the number of miles (laps) driven, the number of passengers in the vehicle during those laps, amount of external charging (non-solar charging), and average speed.
-The full formula is detailed at the [bottom of this page](#mov-scoring-formula).
+The full formula is as follows: \$$ S = \frac{1}{E} \times D \times C \times T $$
+Variable Definitions:
+- __S__: Score
+- __D__: Person Mile Distance - the number of miles driven (3.15 miles per lap) times the average number of passengers in the vehicle
+- __E__: External Energy Usage - the vehicles battery capacity (assumed to start FSGP full) plus any external charging during the event in kWh
+- __C__: Completion Factor - the number of miles driven less penalty miles divided by the highest number of miles driven by any team
+- __T__: Target Speed Derating - 1.0 if the vehicle averages at least <b>30 mph</b> for the duration of the event.
+If average speed is less than 30 mph, the team will have their score derated based on the following formula: \$$ T = (0.6)^{(30-[Average Speed])^{0.4}} $$

 -----